 When YouTuber James Wright sang and swooned over Patti Labelle's Sweet Potato Pie in an exuberant November 2015 video, it went viral, racking up a quick 5 million views.
 The sudden popularity of the video led to a mad run on the pies, and stores around the country were sold out for weeks.

 Now, no one who craves the rich goodness of a delicious sweet potato pie will be forced to go Patti-less for long, with my recipe that re-creates everything good about her pie.
 And the one bad thing about the real Patti LaBelle Sweet Potato Pie—it's too small—that problem is fixed here with a finished pie that is about twice as big as the store version.
 You won't find this recipe anywhere else, including Patti's cookbook, which makes a sweet potato pie very different from the bestselling pie that was sold out in stores.
+Try my Patti LaBelle Sweet Potato Pie recipe below.
+I know you'll be happy you did.

 What other incredible, famous desserts can you whip up at home?
 Check out my other clone recipes here.